jakobib/angularjs2014/angularjs-library-services.md

 author:
     - Jakob Voß
     - Moritz Horn
-date: 2014
+date: 2014-07-11
+nocite: |
+    @ngmodules, @Voss2008
 ...

-This article provides an introduction to the JavaScript framework AngularJS and specific modules for accessing library services.
+This article provides an introduction to the JavaScript framework AngularJS and specific AngularJS modules for accessing library services.
+It is shown how services such as search suggestions, additional links, and availability information can be embedded in any website.

-**THIS IS A DRAFT, CURRENTLY BEING EDITED**

 # Introduction